OWASP/wstg/Testing_for_APIs.md

 Step 2: Navigate to cloned repository
 Step 3: Run `python3 JWTweak.py`

-JWTweak can also detects the algorithm of input JWT Token and provide options to generate the new JWT token based on the user selected algorithm.
+JWTweak can also detect the algorithm of input JWT Token and provide options to generate the new token based on the user selected algorithm.

 ### Specific Testing – Brute Forcing Weak Secrets Used for JWT